-We have examined the transcript of proceedings relating to the issuance of \$142,010,000 Prairie State Energy Campus Project Revenue Bonds, Refunding Series 2021A (the "Bonds") issued by American Municipal Power, Inc. ("AMP") for the purpose of refinancing a note evidencing a draw on AMP's line of credit that was utilized to refund all of its Prairie State Energy Campus Revenue Bonds, Refunding Series 2019A, the proceeds of which were used to refund outstanding obligations originally issued to finance capital expenditures, costs and expenses associated with the Prairie State Energy Campus (the "PSEC").
-The transcript documents include executed counterparts of: (i) Resolution No. 21-08-4280 adopted by the Board of Trustees of AMP on August 18, 2021, as amended by Resolution No. 21-09-4299 adopted by the Board of Trustees of AMP on September 3, 2021 (collectively, the "Resolution"); (ii) the Power Sales Contract dated as of November 1, 2007 (the "Power Sales Contract") between AMP and 68 of its members, located in Ohio, Virginia, Michigan and West Virginia (the "Participants"); (iii) the Master Trust Indenture dated as of November 1, 2007 between AMP and U.S. Bank National Association, as trustee (the "Master Indenture"); (iv) the Fifteenth Supplemental Indenture, dated as of August 1, 2021, between AMP and U.S. Bank National Association, as trustee (the "Fifteenth Supplemental Indenture and, together with the Master Indenture, as previously supplemented, the "Indenture"); and (v) other documents executed and delivered in connection with the issuance of the Bonds.
+We have examined the transcript of proceedings relating to the issuance of \$359,470,000 Prairie State Energy Campus Project Revenue Bonds, Refunding Series 2023A (the "Bonds") issued by American Municipal Power, Inc. ("AMP") for the purpose of (i) refunding all of its Prairie State Energy Campus Project Revenue Bonds, Refunding Series 2015A, the proceeds of which were used to refund outstanding obligations originally issued to finance capital expenditures, costs and expenses associated with the Prairie State Energy Campus (the "PSEC"), (ii) paying the costs of purchasing certain Prairie State Energy Campus Project Revenue Bonds, Series 2010, pursuant to a tender offer and (iii) paying the costs of issuance of the Bonds.
+The transcript documents include executed counterparts of: (i) Resolution No. 23-08-4455 adopted by the Board of Trustees of AMP on August 30, 2023 (the "Resolution"); (ii) the Power Sales Contract dated as of November 1, 2007 (the "Power Sales Contract") between AMP and 68 of its members, located in Ohio, Virginia, Michigan and West Virginia (the "Participants"); (iii) the Master Trust Indenture dated as of November 1, 2007 between AMP and U.S. Bank Trust Company, National Association, as successor trustee (the "Master Indenture"); (iv) the Sixteenth Supplemental Indenture, dated as of November 1, 2023, between AMP and U.S. Bank Trust Company, National Association, as trustee (the "Sixteenth Supplemental Indenture and, together with the Master Indenture, as previously supplemented, the "Indenture"); and (v) other documents executed and delivered in connection with the issuance of the Bonds.
 We have also examined the Constitution and laws of the State of Ohio and such other documents, certifications and records as we have deemed necessary for purposes of this opinion.
 We have also examined the form of the Bonds.